 Kennedy disease is an X-linked genetic disorder that occurs primarily in males.
 Very rarely, female carriers of the abnormal gene may show symptoms.

-A diagnosis of Kennedy disease is suspected based on physical signs and symptoms.
+A diagnosis of Kennedy disease is suspected based on physical signs and symptoms, and sometimes family history.
 Diagnosis can be confirmed by molecular genetic testing on a blood sample for CAG trinucleotide repeat expansion in the AR gene.
 Individuals with greater than 36 CAG trinucleotide repeats in the AR gene are diagnosed with the condition.

 Clinical Testing and Work-Up